 - Briefly describe how a lidar system collects lidar points.

 - Be able to describe the difference between how a discrete and full waveform lidar system collect data.

 What You Need

 You will need a computer with internet access to complete this lesson.

-In the last lesson, we learned the basics of how a lidar system works.
-In this lesson, we will learn about lidar point clouds.
+In the last lesson, you learned the basics of how a lidar system works.
+In this lesson, you will learn about lidar point clouds.
 The point cloud is one of the commonly found lidar data products and is the “native” format for discrete return lidar data.
-In this lesson we will explore some point cloud data using the plas.io viewer.
+In this lesson you will explore some point cloud data using the plas.io viewer.